fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-import-a-key.md

 ## Procedure

-The following steps show how to import a private key to an existing `fuwal` default wallet:
+The following steps show how to import a private key to an existing `fowal` default wallet:

 1. Run the following command to import a private key into the default wallet.
 The command prompts to enter a private key:
 ```sh